How can a Social Security disability lawyer assist you in Ohio? Why would you want the help of an attorney when applying for disability benefits?

-In the state of Ohio, all of us who work, pay taxes into the Social Security fund.
-Presumably, these funds pay for the benefits that are accessible to us in the case of an injury or the onset of a disability.
+In the state of Ohio, most of us in the workforce, pay taxes into the Social Security fund.
+Presumably, these funds pay for the benefits that are accessible to us in the case of the onset of a disability.

 In Ohio, nearly 70 percent of applications for Social Security Disability benefits are denied when they are first filed.
-Granted, this number declines when appeals are taken into consideration.
+However, this number declines when appeals are taken into consideration.

 Having a Social Security disability attorney assist you at your disability hearing can speed up an often cumbersome and lengthy process.
 Most hearings take a full year or more to process.
 Even with the help of attorneys, success rates for disability claims are under 50% across the state.
 Less than half of claims are accepted and paid.
 Depending on your situation, a lawyer could help increase your odds of a favorable outcome.

-Across Ohio’s six ODAR offices, there are 82 Administrative Law Judges.
+Across Ohio’s six ODAR (Office of Disability Adjudication and Review) offices, there are 82 Administrative Law Judges.
 Each judge approves a different ratio of claims, and each has a unique approach to taking on disability hearings.

 The Social Security disability lawyers at Clements, Taylor, Butkovich & Cohen LPA, Co. know the histories of these 82 judges, and will be able to advise you on how best to adjust your claim to try to meet with that judge’s specifications.

 Here are some of the facts about Ohio’s six ODAR offices.